open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/_index.md

 ## Installation

-The API and SDK packages are available on PyPI, and can installed via pip:
+The API and SDK packages are available on PyPI, and can be installed via pip:

 ```console
 $ pip install opentelemetry-api